 What the Renovations Mean for Washington, D.C.

-As the home of the National Symphony Orchestra, the Washington National Opera, and the Suzanne Farrell Ballet, the Kennedy Center draws visitors from across the nation and the world.
-Its renovation ensures that the city remains a destination for world-class art and performance.
+As the home of the National Symphony Orchestra, the Washington National Opera, and the Suzanne Farrell Ballet, the Kennedy Center serves as a cornerstone of the city’s cultural identity.
+It attracts visitors from across the United States and around the world, many of whom travel to Washington specifically to experience its performances.
+By modernizing its facilities, the renovation ensures that the city remains a premier destination for world-class music, theater, dance, and interdisciplinary art.

 Community and Public Engagement